qmacro/qmacro.github.io/_posts/2021-03-27-la-pavoni-maintenance-successful.markdown

 The final task was to re-attach the screen at the bottom of the grouphead.
 I say "re-attach", but in fact the service kit also came with a new one, so I used that.

 Regarding the gasket - there were two in the service kit - one thinner one with a round cross-section, and one fatter one with a U cross-section.
-I guessed (correctly, I think) that it was the fatter one that I needed, based on the size of the old one I removed.
+I guessed (correctly, I think) that it was the fatter one that I needed, based on the size of the old one that I'd removed.

 The idea is that you slide it over the screen, from the bottom of the screen up to the lip, first, and then insert both into the bottom of the grouphead.